GoogleChrome/web.dev/src/site/content/en/blog/smoothness/index.md

 This is an example that simultaneously contains many dropped frames on the main thread, yet still has many successfully-delivered frames of scrolling on the compositor thread.
-What's more, the main thread paint update, once the long task is complete, actually has no visual change to offer anyway. rAF polling suggested a frame drop to 0, but _visually_, a user wouldn't be able to notice a difference!
+Once the long task is complete, the main thread paint update has no visual change to offer anyway. rAF polling suggested a frame drop to 0, but _visually_, a user wouldn't be able to notice a difference!